Instagram business accounts offer brands more opportunities than IG personal accounts of employees or founders.

 - Followers growth over time

-- Average engagement rate per post - Instagram
+- Average engagement and engagement rate per post, story or profile

 - Posts evolution

-Last but not least the Instagram business account makes ad creation easy.
-Ad creation could only be accessed through the Facebook’s advertising tool before the business profile rollout.
+Last but not least, the Instagram business account makes ad creation easy through Facebook Ad Manager.

 If you want to create an Instagram business profile you have to follow five easy steps to transform your personal account into a business profile within minutes.